fergusononyeka/My_CV_Project/README.md

 # My_CV_Project
-The Code displays a web site version of my resume as a full stack developer in training
+The Code displays a website version of my resume as a full-stack web developer in training on Udemy